nabee1mahmood/Distributed-Final-Project/README.md

 # Distributed CouchDB NoSQL Cluster

 ### Introduction
-This was a final project in our distributed system course where the goal was to create a distributed system using OpenSuSE Linux,x and each team was given a NoSQL system,m and we had to use CRUD operations (Create, Read, Upate and Delete) to easily
+This was a final project in our distributed system course where we got into groups and  the goal was to create a distributed system using OpenSuSE Linux, and each team was given a NoSQL system and we had to use CRUD operations (Create, Read, Update, and Delete).

+Our team was assigned CouchDB, a distributed NoSQL database designed for high availability, fault tolerance, offline functionality, and multi-master replication.
+We deployed a multi-node CouchDB cluster using Docker, allowing data to be automatically replicated and sharded across multiple nodes.
+A frontend application interacts with the cluster through a single entry point, demonstrating a distributed system.

 ### Tools and Technologies Used